Dog agility: Competition basics

-As each course is different, handlers are allowed a short walk-through (ranging from 5 to 25 minutes on average) before the competition starts.
+As each course is different, handlers are allowed a short walk-through (typically 8 minutes) before the competition starts.
 During this time, all handlers competing in a particular class can walk around the course without their dogs, determining how they can best position themselves and guide their dogs to get the most accurate and rapid path around the numbered obstacles.
 The handler tends to run a path much different from the dog's path, so the handler can sometimes spend quite a bit of time planning for what is usually a quick run.

 The walk-through is critical for success because the course's path takes various turns, even U-turns or 270° turns, can cross back on itself, can use the same obstacle more than once, can have two obstacles so close to each other that the dog and handler must be able to clearly discriminate which to take, and can be arranged so that the handler must work with obstacles between themself and the dog, called layering, or at a great distance from the dog.

 Printed maps of the agility course, called course maps, are occasionally made available to the handlers before they run, to help the handlers plan their course strategy.
 The course map contains icons indicating the position and orientation of all the obstacles, and numbers indicating the order in which the obstacles are to be taken.
 Course maps were originally drawn by hand, but nowadays courses are created using various computer programs.

 Each dog and handler team gets one opportunity together to attempt to complete the course successfully.
 The dog begins behind a starting line and, when instructed by their handler, proceeds around the course.
 The handler typically runs near the dog, directing the dog with spoken commands and with body language (the position of arms, shoulders, and feet).

 Because speed counts as much as accuracy, especially at higher levels of competition, this all takes place at a full-out run on the dog's part and, in places, on the handler's part as well.

 Scoring of runs is based on how many faults are incurred.
 Penalties can include not only course faults, such as knocking down a bar in a jump, but also time faults, which are the number of seconds over the calculated standard course time, which in turn is determined based on the competition level, the complexity of the course, and other factors.